 Meet the RJEd Team & Facilitators

-We are professors, researchers, superintendents, consultants, parents and friends.
+We are professors, researchers, superintendents, consultants, teachers, parents, and friends.
 Get to know a little bit about us.
 We look forward to getting to know you, too.

 Dr. Tom Cavanagh